Crime Story (American TV series): Season 2

 When Manny Weisbord is stricken by a heart attack and lies near death, Luca flies an internationally known South African surgeon to Las Vegas to secretly perform the first heart transplant—with a heart from a murder victim supplied by Taglia.
 With Weisbord lying near death, Goldman and Kordo meet to discuss their uncertain future.
 Concerned Luca will take them both out if the old man dies, Goldman argues for killing Luca preemptively and insists Kordo is the only one who can get close enough to do it.

 What they don't know is that Torello's men have them wired and overhear their plot.
 Torello tells Goldman that Weisbord is now expected to live, which means any hit on Luca is a death wish.
-Goldman races to Luca's penthouse and throws Kordo out a window as he is about to shoot Luca.
-Afterward, Torello makes it clear that he now expects Goldman to be his snitch.
+Goldman races to Luca's penthouse and throws Kordo out a window to his death as he is about to shoot Luca.
+Afterwards, Torello makes it clear that he now expects Goldman to be his snitch.

 The murder of a reporter writing a story about Luca leads the Strike Force to discover the truth about Luca's secret activities.
 Luca has made a deal with the U.S. military to smuggle weapons out of the country to revolutionary causes the government secretly supports.
 In exchange, the military turns a blind eye to the fact that Luca is smuggling narcotics into the U.S. from Mexico and Asia.

 With this evidence, Hallahan convinces Congress to convene hearings to investigate the unholy alliance between the U.S. government and organized crime.
 But just as Luca is testifying, the hearings are adjourned because of a national emergency: North Vietnam has attacked a U.S. warship in the Gulf of Tonkin.
 Hallahan gets a warrant for Luca's arrest anyway, but Luca flees the country with Taglia and Goldman before it can be served, headed for Latin America.
 Hallahan gives Torello's Strike Force his blessing to pursue Luca onto foreign soil, but warns that outside the U.S. their badges will mean nothing.